AlexRmlt/ethicbot-rasa/data/nlu.md

 - [One commander](stakeholder:one commander) must make a decision if it is appropriate to shoot the airplane

 ## intent:deny
+- He doesn´t have another option
+- There are no consequences left
+- No I can´t think of another
+- I can´t think of another consequence
 - Yes, but I will not tell you his name
 - non
 - no, thank you